headmarsdengroup/headmarsdengroup.github.io/_pages/people.md

 ## Grad Students

 The Head-Marsden group is currently looking for Ph.D. students to work on all ongoing research projects.
-More information about our graduate program and application process can be found <here href="https://chemistry.wustl.edu/graduate">.
+More information about our graduate program and application process can be found <a href="https://chemistry.wustl.edu/graduate">here</a>.
 Prospective graduate students are eligible to apply for several research fellowships before or after being admitted to Washington University, including the NSF Graduate Research Fellowship.
 Please contact Kade Head-Marsden if you are interested in submitting an application.

 ## Undergraduates